All Episodes

 The host was Steve Weissman.

-Uh Chris, what what what's your take on this?
+Chris, what's your take on this?

 Living that type of lifestyle, then the Bible says you know them by their fruits.

-It says that you know, that's a sin.
+It says that, you know, that's a sin.

 And if you're openly living in unrepentant sin, whatever it may be, not just homosexuality, adultery, fornication, premarital sex between heterosexuals, whatever it may be, I believe that's walking in open rebellion to God and to Jesus Christ.